netdata/netdata/docs/netdata-agent/sizing-netdata-agents/cpu-requirements.md

 With default settings on Children, CPU utilization typically falls within the range of 1% to 5% of a single core.
 This includes the combined resource usage of:

-- Three Database Tiers for data storage
+- Three Database Tiers for storage
 - ML for Anomaly Detection
 - Per-second data collection
 - Alerts